mayank-02/multithreading-library/README.md

 This will create binaries in `bin/` directory and libraries (static and shared) in current directory.

-Optionally, you can run `sudo make install` to install edlib library on your machine (on Linux, this will usually install it to `usr/local/lib` and `usr/local/include`).
+Optionally, you can run `sudo make install` to install mthread library on your machine (on Linux, this will usually install it to `usr/local/lib` and `usr/local/include`).

 ## Using mthread in your project